AMWA-TV/ms-05-02/docs/Framework.md

 ### Workers

-Further explanations are provided in a dedicated [Workers](Workers.md) section.
+Further explanations and normative references are provided in a dedicated [Workers](Workers.md) section.

 #### NcWorker

 NcWorker is the base worker control class for any worker control class in the control model.
-Vendor specific workers MUST be directly or indirectly derived from this control class.

 ```typescript
 // NcWorker class descriptor